TongjiZhanglab/ChromBERT-tools/docs/source/commands/infer_trn.rst

    Show help message and exit

 ``--regulator``
-   You want to plot the subnetwork for this regulator
+   You want to infer the TRN for these regulators, regulator names separated by semicolons, it will be converted to lowercase for better matching, such as "CTCF;MYC;TP53"

 ``--genome``
    Genome assembly: ``hg38`` (default) or ``mm10``